SaiSwarup27/Text-Correction-and-translation/README.md

 # Text-Correction
-- Correcting wrongly spelled words using TextBlob
+- Correcting wrongly spelled words and translating into another language using TextBlob